velartrill/velartrill.github.io/orig/reunited.md

 Niltar looks away.
 "He just wanted an excuse to stand around showing off his muscles, I'll bet you anything."

 "Here's a crazy thought."
 Livkir pats her back as he pulls open the door to her dorm.
-As they step inside, the recessed lamps light up to a gentle purple glow, Niltar's favorite color.
+As they step inside, the recessed lamps in the ceiling light up to a gentle purple glow, Niltar's favorite color.
 "Have you ever thought about, I don't know — just flirting with people you're attracted to and seeing where it goes?"

 *"How the fuck am I supposed to do that."*